Abide Someplace Good, Because “Wherever You Go, There You Are”

 To buy my book, Beggar’s Bread, go here: https://www.amazon.com/Beggars-Bread-Devotions-Ordinary-Guy/dp/1535457392/ref=sr_1_1?ie=UTF8&qid=1473336800&sr=8-1&keywords=Beggar%27s+Bread

 You Want the TRUTH?
-Well Maybe You Can’t Handle THIS:
+Well, Maybe You Can’t Handle THIS

+Above the doorway to the old Library at the University of Texas, there was a quote: You shall know the truth, and the truth shall set you free.”
+It’s a reference to John 8:32, which is a pretty familiar verse.
+But do you remember what Jesus said just BEFORE he uttered those famous words?
 “Jesus therefore said to those Jews that had believed him, ‘If ye abide in my word, then are you truly my disciples; and you shall know the truth, and the truth shall make you free.”
 (John 8:31-32 ASV)

 A Modern Example